-The shape of your home’s roof has a lot to do with its ability to better withstand strong winds.
+The shape of your home’s roof has a lot to do with its ability to withstand strong winds.
 There are three main shapes of roofs: hip, gable, and flat.

 Not all homeowners insurance companies offer the same discounts or use the same criteria to evaluate whether or not a home is eligible for discounts.